This Vegan Taco Rice (Takoraisu) is a fusion of Tex-Mex and Japanese cuisine. For this popular Okinawan dish, I used

 Okinawa has a large US military presence, hence the introduction of Tex-Mex cuisine to the island.
 Taco rice is made with soy sauce and taco-flavored beef on a bed of rice instead of a tortilla or taco shell.
 It's frequently served with salsa, shredded lettuce, tomato, and shredded cheese.

-Since I love Mexican food, I just had to make this Vegan Taco Rice (Takoraisu).
+Since I love vegan Mexican food, I just had to make this Vegan Taco Rice (Takoraisu).
 Tempeh and pinto beans are included instead of beef.
-Being gluten free, I used tamari instead of soy sauce for the umami flavor.
+Being gluten-free, I used tamari instead of soy sauce for the umami flavor.

 This is one of those dishes where you can control the spice level with the salsa you use.
-Even though it isn't pictured, I ended up eating my Vegan Taco Rice with guacamole since my salsa was quite spicy.
+Even though it isn't pictured, I ended up eating my Vegan Taco Rice with homemade guacamole since my salsa was quite spicy.
 It added a nice creaminess to the dish and it calmed the heat of the salsa.